dk-ties/pythonMadlib/README.md

 Make a "chat robot" that will take a few input, and play around with them.
 Indput: Name, Last name, Age, Profession
 Output: Hello Full name, A pressention of the age and profession.
 Scamble name.

+#2 Project: Guess the number (vs computer)
+My Idea:
+Create a small guess the number, just in terminal Output some print,
+Input a guess
+Output if it correct, or needs to be warmer or colder.